 The bladder is located in the pelvis, just behind the pubic bone in the lower urinary tract.
 When the bladder is full of urine from the kidneys, you feel the urge to urinate.
 During urination, the muscles in the bladder tighten and allow urine to flow out of the body through another type of thin tube called the urethra.

 Differences between male and female urinary tracts

 Men and women have lower urinary tracts that carry out the same job of storing and releasing urine from the body.2,3 However, parts of the male and female lower urinary tracts are structured differently.
 The bladder is the same, but the urethra is not.
 The urethra is a thin tube that carries urine from the bladder out of the body during urination.

 In women, the urethra is a very thin tube about 2 inches long.
-One end is connected to the bladder, and the other end exits the body just above the vaginal opening.
-The urethra’s only function in women is to carry urine out of the body.
+One end is connected to the bladder, and the other exits the body just above the vaginal opening.
+The urethra's only function in women is to carry urine out of the body.

 In men, the urethra is much longer than it is in women—about 8 inches long—but it is still very thin.
-One end is connected to the bladder, and the other end exits the body at the tip of the penis.
+One end is connected to the bladder, and the other exits the body at the tip of the penis.
 The urethra has two functions in men.
 It carries urine from the bladder out of the body during urination, and it carries semen out of the body during ejaculation.

 The layers of the bladder wall

-The bladder walls are mainly made up of muscle tissue, but the inside of the bladder is lined with two different types of tissue.1-3 The inside of the bladder is lined with a thin layer of cells, which is called the urothelium.
+The bladder walls are mainly made up of muscle tissue, but the inside of the bladder is lined with two different types of tissue.1-3 The inside of the bladder is lined with a thin layer of cells called the urothelium.
 Between this lining of cells (the urothelium) and the muscles of the bladder is another very thin layer of tissue called the lamina propria.
 Most bladder cancers start in the cells of the bladder lining.